 Figure 11: Comparison between ypredict (in green) and y (in red) for the LSTM model

 This output of the model seemed to be concerning at first as it looked like the model was overfitting.
 To address that issue another dataset that the model had never seen was needed to evaluate it further.
-If the model is overfitting the performance on this brand new data should be really bad and inversely measuring a good performance is the sign that the model’s output is relevant and that it can be used as a stepping stone for the model development for the final device.
+If the model is overfitting, the performance on this brand new data should be really bad.
+Inversely measuring a good performance is the sign that the model’s output is relevant and that it can be used as a stepping stone for the model development for the final device.

 Figures … and … shows the output of the model on 2 new datasets the results are encouraging with excellent predictions on changing value but on straight values the predictions are not as accurate, although that could be corrected by training the model with more data to take such patterns into account.